kuzzleio/documentation/src/sdk-reference/java/1/getting-started/index.md

 [snippet=firstconnection]

-This program initializes the Kuzzle server storage by creating a data index, and a data collection inside it Run the program with the following command:
+This program initializes the Kuzzle Server storage by creating a data index, and a data collection inside it Run the program with the following command:

 ```bash